davidgev86/SaaSKnowledgeBase/replit.md

 - Team collaboration uses single-KB model (one KB per owner, members invited to that KB)
 - Categories only display on public site when containing at least one public article (intentional UX)
 - Article versioning: Revisions auto-increment version number on each save; restore creates new revision before reverting
+- Email service: Abstraction in `server/email.ts` with MockEmailProvider for dev; swap to SendGridProvider/ResendProvider when ready (just uncomment and add API key)

 ## System Architecture